 Conventional Moving Averages have a fixed period and therefore a fixed speed.
 As a result, price separation occurs when the price moves rapidly which can lead to unwanted results.
 The McGinley Dynamic however is designed to adjust speed inline with the market.

 This tool can be used as a substitute for a conventional Moving Average as a trend confirmation indicator or crossover signal.

-There are two inputs for this indicator:
+There is one input for this indicator:

 The pictures below show comparisons between the McGinley Dynamic (Red line) and a simple Moving Average (Blue line).
 The McGinley Dynamic reacts to price increases sooner whilst also tracking closer to prices and reducing whipsaws.

 Indicator that shows the current estimated state of the market based on a correlation of 3 Moving Averages.Chande's DMI (Dynamic Momentum Index)

 The Dynamic Momentum Index (DMI) is a variable term RSI.
 When default values are used, the RSI term varies from 3 to 30.
 The variable time period makes the RSI more responsive to short-term moves.
 The more volatile the price is, the shorter the time period is.
 It is interpreted in the same way as the RSI, but provides signals earlier.